junyulah/defcomment/README.md

 If you function throw an error, you could just set expected output as an error.

-In the comparation between real output and expected output, just compare error type and error message.
+In the comparation between real output and expected output, just compare error message.

 ```js
 /**